vesparny/silex-simple-rest/README.md

 A simple silex skeleton application for writing RESTful API.
 Developed and maintained by [Alessandro Arnodo](http://alessandro.arnodo.net).

-**This project wants to be a starting point to writing scalable and maintainable REST api in with Silex micro-framework**
+**This project wants to be a starting point to writing scalable and maintainable REST api with Silex PHP micro-framework**

 Continuous Integration is provided by [Travis-CI](http://travis-ci.org/).